IndraNarbutaite/FileBrowser/README.md

 5) Zip files and more.
 You can create a repository, a folder as well and delete it without touching any important file.

-Why it is good -->
+Why it is good:
-1.1  Single file, there are no images, or css folders.
-1.2  Ajax based so it is fast, but doesn't break the back button.
+ Single file, there are no images, or css folders.
+Ajax based so it is fast, but doesn't break the back button.
-1.3  Allows drag and drop file uploads if the folder is writable by the webserver  More like Dropbox, and less like Windows Explorer.
+ Allows drag and drop file uploads if the folder is writable by the webserver  more like Dropbox, and less like Windows Explorer.
-1.4  Works with Unicode file names.
+ Works with Unicode file names.

 # Warning!!!